nmcapule/nesterm/README.md

-# NESTer
+# NESTerm

-NESTer is a NES emulator targeted to run on terminals.
+NESTerm is a NES emulator targeted to run on terminals.

 ## Logs